Stl (ex_stl v0.2.0)

 Calculate the trend strength from a decomposition result.

-Expects a decomposition map containing :trend and :remainder components.
+• result - A decomposition result map containing :trend and :remainder keys.

 Examples